coobas/yoyo-migrations/README.rst

     )

-The filename of each file (without the .py extension) is used as the identifier for each migration.
+The filename of each file (without the .py extension) is used as migration's identifier.
 In the absence of a ``__depends__`` attribute, migrations are applied in filename order, so it's useful to name your files using a date (eg '20090115-xyz.py') or some other incrementing number.

 yoyo creates a table in your target database, ``_yoyo_migration``, to track which migrations have been applied.